vasugupta1/PaymentGateway/README.md

 * Moq
 * Nunit

-# Assumptions
+# Assumptions & Notes
+* I assumed that when we call the banking api to process a payment, it will return back a trasncation Id and the status flag which will represent if the processing was successfull or not
+* Other then card details no other information is being requested to be processed of the user ie email, first name, last name, address
 * The fake bank api is created in .netcore and has a docker file which can be used to build
-* I wasn't able to host the bank api in the same docker compose hence I had to mock the reponse of the api
+* I wasn't able to host the bank api in the same docker compose file hence I had to mock the reponse of the api
 * All of the payment processing requests are stored in redis and can be connected via localhost:6379

 # ToDo